hayo03/Dialogflow-CX-Start-Tutorial/README.md

 - ##### [Reusing information between flows](#reuseinformation)

 ## <a name="multipleintents"></a>Handling multiple intents
+Previously, we created two simple flows (i.e., weather forecast and restaurant reservation).
+In this part, we show you how to design a flow to allow the bot to choose different routes depending on the user intent.
+Let's extend the "restaurant reservation" flow to allow the user to make a reservation if she/he wants, or the bot says goodbye to the user if she/he doesn't want to make a reservation.
+To support this scenario, we need to create two new intents "Reservation.YES" and "Reservation.NO".
 <p align="center">
 <img src="images/restaurant_reservation.png" width="400">
 <img src="images/flow_rest_reservation.png" width="500">
 </p>
+1. Create intents "Reservation.YES" and "Reservation.NO".
+2. Select the flow "Restaurant reservation" and add these two pages:
+    - Page name: "Reservation"
+    - Page name: "Collect seats and date-time" / Add the two parameters "seats" and "date-time".
+For "seats" parameter agent asks "For how many people would you like to make the reservation"? and for "date-time" agent asks "What time-date would you like to make the reservation?".
+3. Update the route from "Collect food and location" to "End Flow" page.
+    - Change "End Flow" page to "Reservation" page.
+    - Add to the Fulfillment section the text "Would you like to make a reservation?".
+4. Add two routes to "Reservation" page.
+    - Route 1: Put intent as "Reservation.NO", Fulfillment as "Come visit us again when you get hungry!
+Bye 👋", and transition to "End Flow" page.
+    - Route 2: Put intent as "Reservation.YES" and transition to "Collect seats and date-time" page.
+5. Add a route to "Collect seats and date-time" page.
+    - Put condition as $page.params.status="FINAL", Fulfillment as "Done!
+I have booked a table for $session.params.seats people on $session.params.date-time.", and transition to "End Flow" page.

 ## <a name="reuseinformation"></a>Reusing information between flows
 After completing both flows, the agent will be able to handle user requests about both weather forecast and restaurant reservation.
 However, when you interact with the agent, you will notice that it may ask you for information that you already provided.
 As shown below, the agent asks the user "what is your location" despite the fact that he already provided his/her city in one of the previous turns. <br>